phacility/xhprof/README.markdown

 Related Tools:

 * [XHGui](https://github.com/perftools/xhgui) - Uses MongoDB as a backend (rather than MySQL)
-* [XHProf UI](http://xhprof.io/) - Uses MySQL backend, more normalized storage schema
+* [XHProf.io](http://xhprof.io/) - Uses MySQL backend, more normalized storage schema

 This branch/clone/whatever git calls it of the official Facebook GUI does a few things: